-CGMRCLK is the PLL reference clock, a buffered version of CGMXCLK.
-CGMRCLK runs at a frequency, $f{RCLK}$ .
-The VCO's output clock, CGMVCLK, running at a frequency, $f{VCLK}$ , is fed back through a programmable modulo divider.
-The modulo divider reduces the VCO clock by a factor, N. The dividers output is the VCO feedback clock, CGMVDV, running at a frequency, $f{VDV} = f{VCLK}/(N)$ .
-For more information, see 4.3.6 Programming the PLL.
+The VCO's output clock, CGMVCLK, running at a frequency, $f{VCLK}$ , is fed back through a programmable prescale divider and a programmable modulo divider.
+The prescaler divides the VCO clock by a power-of-two factor P and the modulo divider reduces the VCO clock by a factor, N. The dividers' output is the VCO feedback clock, CGMVDV, running at a frequency, $f{VDV} = f{VCLK}/(N \times 2^P)$ .
+(See 4.3.6 Programming the PLL for more information.)

 The phase detector then compares the VCO feedback clock, CGMVDV, with the final reference clock, CGMRDV.
 A correction pulse is generated based on the phase difference between the two signals.
 The loop filter then slightly alters the DC voltage on the external capacitor connected to CGMXFC based on the width and direction of the correction pulse.
 The filter can make fast or slow corrections depending on its mode, described in 4.3.4 Acquisition and Tracking Modes.
-The value of the external capacitor and the reference frequency determines the speed of the corrections and the stability of the PLL.
+The value of the external capacitor and the reference frequency determine the speed of the corrections and the stability of the PLL.

-The lock detector compares the frequencies of the VCO feedback clock, CGMVDV, and the reference clock, CGMRCLK.
-Therefore, the speed of the lock detector is directly proportional to the reference frequency, $f{\text{RCLK}}$ .
+The lock detector compares the frequencies of the VCO feedback clock, CGMVDV, and the final reference clock, CGMRDV.
+Therefore, the speed of the lock detector is directly proportional to the final reference frequency, fRDV.
 The circuit determines the mode of the PLL and the lock condition based on this comparison.